 “The wall?”
 Kiyro did what he was told.
 There was a large poster with a white rabbit in a triskele pattern on a black background.

 “Ding.”
 A notification for a message appeared before him.

 I’m so glad that you have decided to take on the mission.
 It seems your brother has as well.
 I’m surprised he would have taken the mission.
 The last time I remembered him stating that he would not do anymore.
 He seemed a bit strange when he left that day.
 Because he arrived there first, he would be taking on a different task.
 His specialties do lie in some other areas.
 That said, someone will come by to give you all the necessary information.
 Stay underneath the poster, so the person knows who you are.
 I’ll look forward to your success.
 Also, the payment has been sent to you in the usual drop spot.

 “He was here,” Kiyro said with disappointment.
 He wasn’t too sure if he was a tad bit too late or Kyle was already an hour ahead.
 Kiyro looked around the area to see if he could get a glimpse of his brother, but even then, the number of people that passed by made it challenging to locate.

 “I need you to send Demon Fox a message.
 Now.”

 “What would you like me to write to him?”

-“Ask him what time my brother came to this spot and if Demon Fox has a moment to talk.
-Also tell him my number is still the same.”
+“Ask him when my brother came to this spot and if Demon Fox has a moment to talk.
+Also, tell him my number is still the same.”